DSU retains #3 Public, #9 Overall in USNWR HBCU rankings.

 The University’s standing in the latest ranking is consistent with its growing enrollment – spurred on by the state-sponsored full tuition Inspire scholarship – and enhanced research portfolio, now at just about $30MM, and its continued leadership in the HBCU community.
 Among the University’s notable achievements, such leadership includes:

-- The first-ever national Black Farmers Conference was held last Spring on campus.
+• The first-ever national Black Farmers Conference held last fall on campus.

 In this year’s rankings, the University was touted for its undergraduate teaching, innovation, and the performance of students from low-resource communities.
 The University also received high marks in its peer assessment category, ranking #10 among all HBCUs.